isi-vista/VistaMT/README.rst

 Only the last ``keep_models`` models are kept since the sizes can be large.
 A ``.success`` file is written after the model itself is written so the user can be sure training was not stopped in the middle of writing a model file.
-For the Adam optimizer, an additional state file is saved which allows subsequent training runs to continue with the proper state of Adam parameters.
 A training state file is also written with each model so that training can be restarted.

-The iteration with the lowest validation score so far is kept as ``model.npz``.
+The iteration with the best performance is kept as ``model.npz``.
+If ``--valid-ref`` is given performance is measured as the max greedy BLEU score.
+Otherwise the minimum validation cost is used.

 When a training run is restarted, it uses the latest iteration files in the MODEL_DIR as a starting point.
 The MODEL_DIR/config.json file